 A Japanese convenience store is simultaneously a bank, a post office, a ticket agency, a restaurant, and a place to print government documents at 3am.

 But the number alone doesn't explain the culture shock.
 Visitors from countries where "convenience store" means sad sandwiches under fluorescent lights and lottery tickets will step into a コンビニ (konbini) expecting something functional and unremarkable.
-What they find instead is a quietly astonishing institution: a machine-perfect micro-economy of food, services, and logistics that has shaped how Japan's cities actually work at 2am.
+What they find is a quietly astonishing institution: a machine-perfect micro-economy of food, services, and logistics that has shaped how Japan's cities actually work at 2am.

 This is not a guide to the best snacks.
 It's a map to what you're actually walking into.